 “WAIT, wait, wait…” came Chloe’s voice, approaching the door.

-“Just watch.”
-Chloe pulled two paper clips from her pocket.
+“Just wait,” Chloe pulled two paper clips from her pocket.
 One already bent into a tensioner, the other straightened with a curve on the end.
-“Picking the lock is much quieter.”
+“Picking the lock is much quieter.
+You don’t have to smash everything.”
 Within 30 seconds she had the door unlocked, flashed Joel a “told you so” look, and stepped inside.

 The interior of the house was dusty, and appeared to be ransacked at first glance.
-The former cop followed Chloe into the living room, taking in the state of the place before saying, “No one’s been here since the owners left.”
+The former cop followed Chloe into the living room, taking in the state of the place before saying, “Wow.
+Looks like no one’s actually been here since the owners left.”

 “How do you figure?
-The place has been looted, it’s a mess,” Chloe challenged.
+This place is a mess,” Chloe challenged.